 Now, let’s read on to help you find the best streaming solution for your educational goals!

 In 2016, 52 percent of universities surveyed used video streaming solutions.
 That number has risen significantly since then.
 But how exactly are universities using streaming in an educational setting?

-Streaming video is applicable for education in a number of different ways.
+Streaming video is applicable to education in a number of different ways.
 These uses include:

 - making lectures available after-the-fact.

 - enabling distance-learning and Massive Open Online Courses (MOOCs)

 - facilitating the “flipped classroom” model.
 In this approach, class time is dedicated to discussion.
 Video lectures are accessed as homework.

 - live streaming seminars, lectures, and other course material.